hoanghapham/vlm-htr/README.md

 ## Train - Validation - test split

 ### "Mix then split" (**mixed** scheme)
-In this scheme, we mix all datasets and then split.
+In this scheme, I mix all datasets and then split.

 | **Split**    | **Images** | **Percentage** |
 |--------------|------------|----------------|